Taiji-pipeline/documentation/options.rst

 input
 ^^^^^

 The path to a file specifying the input data sets.
-The software come with an example file named "input.yaml".
+See :doc:`input` for instructions for creating the input file.

 Example: "data/input.yml".